Early days - the all-in-one CPO

 - Clarity of the facts on the ground - what is the actual user experience?
-This is what Service Monitoring can deliver, using OCPP/OCPI if available.
+This is what Service Management can deliver, using OCPP/OCPI if available.
 It can be used by any of the parties to monitor the performance of the others against SLA, and/or to demonstrate (and indeed, to deliver) their own performance against their own SLA.

 - Business processes set up to detect, diagnose and resolve issues quickly and efficiently, potentially by involving third-parties as necessary, to protect the SLA.
-Again, Service Monitoring is a key agent to deliver this, as it can automate the triggering of business processes, as well as keeping humans immediately informed of performance shortfalls.
+Again, Service Management is a key agent to deliver this, as it can automate the triggering of business processes, as well as keeping humans immediately informed of performance shortfalls.

 Performing against SLA

 A well-designed set of business processes for meeting an SLA will seek to use the quickest, cheapest resources possible to resolve each problem.
-By classifying the problem type, Service Monitoring can engage each resource as appropriate, maximising customer satisfaction while minimising operating costs.
+By classifying the problem type, Service Management can engage each resource as appropriate, maximising customer satisfaction while minimising operating costs.